build-on-aws/content/tutorials/build-a-vtubing-app-with-amazon-ivs-and-vroid/index.md

 ## What you will learn

-- How to import virtual characters from VRoid Hub
+- How to render a 3D virtual character
-- How to animate a virtual character with your own body movements
+- How to animate a 3D virtual character with your own body movements
-- How to live stream your virtual character to Amazon IVS
+- How to live stream 3D your virtual character to Amazon IVS

 | Attributes          |                                                                                                                   |
 | ------------------- | ----------------------------------------------------------------------------------------------------------------- |